-Airline travel is a massive industry with multiple airlines vying for user's attention (and fares).
+Airline travel is a massive industry with multiple airlines vying for user attention (and fares).
 However, the vast majority of airline websites and apps are sorely lacking in good user experiences.
-Startup airline True Fly aims to use great design and a user centric approach to gain advantage over much larger, bureaucratic airlines.
+Startup airline True Fly aims to use great design and a user centric approach to gain advantage over larger, established airlines.

-Startup airline True Fly requires a website and mobile app.
-The goal is to gain market share through utiilising a user centric approach and dispensing with the frustrations users frequently experience on larger, more bureaucratic airline sites.
+New airline True Fly requires a website and mobile app.
+The goal is to gain market share through utiilising a user centric approach and dispensing with the frustrations users frequently experience on airline sites.

 The project focuses primarily on the airline booking procedure and endeavours to identify key weaknesses and frustrations encountered by users in the process and remedy these.

 The method by which users search for, find, book and pay for flights will be investigated and documented.
 Utilising this research and analysis, a working protoype - along with an accompanying set of wireframes - will be designed and developed.